STEPS TO PREPARE FOR A M.U.N. CONFERENCE:

 Once you know your topic, committee, & country:

-Step 4: RESEARCH - Spend a few hours researching each of the 3 main components of your Position Paper (Background, Past Actions, Country Policy).
+Step 4: RESEARCH - Spend a few hours researching each of the main components of your Position Paper (Background, Past Actions, Country Policy, Possible Solutions).

 A) Position Papers

-- Sometimes you will be required to turn in to us, before your Position Paper is due, a list of sources as proof that you're actually researching and preparing for the conference.
+B) Sources - Sometimes you will be required to turn in to us, before your Position Paper is due, a list of sources as proof that you're actually researching and preparing for the conference.
 It's just a list of the sources you've read (& printed), with a few bullet points for main ideas & interesting facts (that you might use in a speech), and a 1-sentence summary of what it told you about your topic.
 It's also a great idea to include which section of the Position Paper it would most apply to: Topic Background, Past Actions, Country Policy, or Possible Solutions.
 There is a good sample linked below.

 - Mira Costa is the only conference we go to that requires you to turn in Resolutions before the conference instead of Position Papers.
 You can get a good sample, and description of them from the "Delegate's Guide" on their site www.mchsmun.org

-Step 8: SUPPLIES - You should put together an MUN binder with all of your research, pertinent handouts (vocab, sample resolutions, etc).
+Step 7: SUPPLIES - You should put together an MUN binder with all of your research, pertinent handouts (vocabulary, sample resolutions, etc).
 Get a notebook to take notes in, Post-it Notes to communicate with other delegates, bring a few pens or pencils, maybe even any medical supplies, small snack, etc. Many students will even print out a color copy of their nation's flag and slide it into their binder to make themselves visible, and memorable.

-Finally: Get a good night's sleep, and don't be late to meet your team at the designated time and location.
-Show up with all of your supplies, including a great attitude, ready to have fun, meet new people, and excited to SAVE the WORLD! (:^D)
+Finally: Get a good night's sleep, eat a nutritious breakfast, and don't be late to meet your team at the designated time and location.
+Show up with all of your supplies, including a great attitude, ready to have fun, meet new people, and excited to SAVE THE WORLD! (:D)